martgnz/es-atlas/README.md

 canvas.pngStream().pipe(fs.createWriteStream("preview.png"));
 ```

 I highly recommend using Roger Veciana’s [d3-composite-projections](https://github.com/rveciana/d3-composite-projections) with these files.
-Using a `geoConicConformalSpain` projection will ensure that the Canary Islands are painted closer to the mainland and even add a border to mark the projection zone.
+Using a `ConicConformalSpain` projection will ensure that the Canary Islands are painted closer to the mainland and even add a border to mark the projection zone.

 ## Generating the files
 Clone or download the repo, start a terminal and run `npm install` from the folder.
 This command will run the script and move the generated files to the `es` folder.

-If you need to make further adjustments you can change the `prepublish` script and run `npm install` again.
+If you need to make further adjustments (simplification, quantization) you can change the `prepublish` script and run `npm install` again.

 ## File Reference
 <a href="#es/municipalities.json" name="es/municipalities.json">#</a> <b>es/municipalities.json</b> [<>](https://martingonzalez.net/es-municipalities.v1.json "Source")

+A TopoJSON which contains four objects: *municipalities*, *provinces*, *autonomous regions* and *nation*.
+Every city, province and region has its corresponding [National Statistics Institute](http://www.ine.es/en/welcome.shtml) identifier, so it's easy to get started.

 <a href="#es/es_municipalities.json_municipalities" name="es/es_municipalities.json_municipalities">#</a> *es*.objects.<b>municipalities</b>